dboddie-canonical-work/disgorged-docs/installing-snapcraft.rst

 ..
 20334.md

-.. \_installing-snapcraft:
+.. _installing-snapcraft:

 Installing snapcraft
 ====================

 `Snapcraft <https://snapcraft.io/snapcraft>`__ is a powerful and easy to use command line tool for building `snaps <https://snapcraft.io/docs/quickstart-guide>`__.
 It helps you to both build and publish snaps, test and share them locally, and keep them all updated.

-For a general overview of what Snapcraft is capable of, and how to build your first snap, take a look at our `Quickstart guide <snapcraft-overview.md>`__, and see below for installation instructions:
+For a general overview of what Snapcraft is capable of, and how to build your first snap, take a look at our :ref:`Quickstart guide <snapcraft-overview>`, and see below for installation instructions:

 -  `Linux distributions <#installing-snapcraft-heading--linux>`__
 -  `macOS <#installing-snapcraft-heading--macos>`__